 - innovative potential in the context of the portfolio of courses within the instructor’s department and DSAS Humanities Ph.D. programs at large

 - appeal to Humanities Ph.D. students across disciplines; strength of engagement plans

 - feasibility of developing the course in the time available

 - appropriate methods to document and assess project impact

 - departmental commitment to enabling the instructor to offer the course in the near term

-Recipients will be required to send the syllabus to the Steering Committee by August 31, 2021 and post by the same date a blog post reflecting on their curricular design experience on the Humanities Engage website.
+Recipients will be expected to share the syllabus with the Steering Committee by September 1, 2022 and to post by the same date a blog post reflecting on their curricular design experience on the Humanities Engage website.
 Syllabi will be featured on the website.

 Proposals will be evaluated by a committee composed of members of the Steering Committee and additional Humanities Chairs.